nullromo/mtg-spoiler-notifier/README.md

        Discord channels.
 1. Save the list of all cards for the next run to look at.

+### Translation Notes

+Sometimes cards are spoiled with non-English images.
+When this happens, Scryfall will take one of two approaches.

+1. They upload the card image under a fake/joke name.
+The name has quotation marks around it.
+Once they get the official card image and English text, they replace it.
+1. They upload the card image under a translated name.
+This name may or may not be the official name.
+Once they get the official card image and English text, they replace it.

+In either case, the card's name and text, including reminder text, will usually be an unofficial translation.
+Fortunately, these unofficial translations are usually pretty good.

+If the card name changes between the initial upload and the official release, MTG Spoiler Notifier will re-send that card since it has a new name.
+MTG Spoiler Notifier will not know it's the same card because it has a new name.

 ## E-mail Credentials

 I created a dedicated Gmail account to send e-mails.
 I personally saved the